0xmichalis/listoor/README.md

 # listoor

-A bot to maintain listings on OpenSea.
+A bot to maintain listings and offers on OpenSea.

 Requirements: